John Wayne Glover: Gwendolin Mitchelhill

 On 1 March 1989, as Glover left the Mosman RSL in Military Road, he saw 82-year-old Gwendolin Mitchelhill walking down the street.
 Glover returned to his car and put a hammer under his belt.
 He followed Mitchelhill to the entry foyer of her Military Road apartment building.
 As she went to open the front door, he hit her with the hammer on the back of her head.
-He then continued to strike her about the head and body; several of her ribs were broken.
+He continued to strike her about the head and body, breaking several of her ribs.
 Glover fled the scene, taking her purse containing $100.
 Mitchelhill was still alive when she was found by two schoolboys, but died shortly after the police and ambulance arrived.

 The police had no eyewitnesses or leads and nothing concrete linked this attack with the previous attack on Margaret Todhunter.
 No forensic evidence was available, either, as well-intentioned neighbours, believing she had merely fallen, had washed the crime scene.
 The police assumed that it was another mugging gone wrong.